spress/Spress-installer/README.md

 ### An example of `composer.json` file

-First, an example of a simple plugin without namespaces:
+First, an example for a simple plugin without namespaces:

 ```json
 {